gautemo/Gaute-Meek-Olsen/src/dev-blog/vue-3-is-coming.md

 }
 ```

-I'm using arrow functions here, but it could be normal functions.
+I'm using arrow functions here, but they could be normal functions.
 And the code doesn't need to be inside the setup method, it could be outside the Vue object, it could be in another file, the thing that matters is that the setup returns the methods and reactive values.

 This got me thinking, could this be used to create a really simple global reactive state?
 The answer is yes.